-If a business is already established in the UK, it can apply to the Home Office for a sponsor licence to sponsor individuals who need immigration permission to work in the UK.
+Once a business is established in the UK, it can apply to the Home Office for a sponsor licence to sponsor individuals who need immigration permission to work in the UK.
 A sponsor licence enables the employer, the UK business, to assign certificates of sponsorship to prospective UK employees.
 The prospective UK employees need the certificates of sponsorship to support their visa applications.

 Employers can sponsor new hires or transfer existing employees based in other countries to the UK.
-For intracompany transferees applying under the Global Business Mobility - Senior or Specialist Worker route, the work will have to be at a skill level of UK Regulated Qualifications Framework (RQF) level 6 or above (bachelor degree equivalent).
+For intra-company transferees applying under the Global Business Mobility - Senior or Specialist Worker route, the work will have to be at a skill level of UK Regulated Qualifications Framework (RQF) level 6 or above (bachelor degree equivalent).
 For other Skilled Workers, the work must be at RQF level 3 or above (A-level equivalent) and the individual must meet an English language requirement.
 Sponsored workers under both routes must be paid at the required salary level set by the Home Office for the specific role, however only intra-company transferees are allowed to count non-salary allowances towards meeting this.
-The Senior or Specialist Worker route does not lead to settlement; however the Skilled Worker route leads to settlement after a qualifying period of five years.

-There are two other main routes for establishing a business presence in the UK if you need immigration permission to do this.
+There are three other main routes for establishing a business presence in the UK if you need immigration permission to do this.
 Through these immigration categories you can establish one or more businesses and sponsor workers once the business has been issued with an appropriate sponsor licence: